 After a few rounds, it can already make sense to schedule your first coaching session, so you do not head in the wrong direction.
 However, it depends on you.
 You can also decide to get a coaching once you have reached a very advanced level.
 After all, the value of a case coach is to help you get from a good level to reach an exceptional level.

 Before you start looking for a case interview coach, it is important that you know and can explain to him or her briefly your needs.
 You should have a clear understanding of your background and goals, so the coach can decide if he or she is the right fit for you.
 This means you should define:

-- What is your background?
+What is your background?
 Do you have a business background and work experience?
-(Some coaches like to have a look at your CV before the session)

 One-size-fits-all does neither work for frameworks during your case interview nor concerning your coaching session.
 Defining a tailored approach for you and your needs, lays an important base and helps make your coaching session most effective.
 Let your coach know what is important to you at the beginning of your first session (e.g. personal fit or case).

 Then go through an initial mock interview, so your coach can assess your level, help you evaluate what your weaknesses are and decide how much work needs to be done.
 If you are a very strong candidate, only one session can be enough to refine your preparation, but it could also be the case that you need five coaching sessions or more in order to significantly improve.

 All our coaches will send you detailed feedback after your coaching session which is probably the most important part of it.
 However, this doesn’t mean that you shouldn’t take notes yourself!
 Listen carefully and write down the important points and feedback your coach lets you know during your session.

 You won’t have that much time to focus on taking notes (listening is still the most important part, of course 😉 ), so take some time directly after you finish your call with your coach to write down in detail what you have learned during the session.
 This will be a useful tool to evaluate your progress when you put your feedback into practice.